 UFOs and the National Security State: The Coverup Exposed: 1973-1991, by Richard Dolan

-These volumes by Dolan are unquestionably the best for documenting the U.S. government’s burning interest in UFOs and its deliberate duplicity in informing the public about that interest.
-Rich is an academic (runner-up for a Rhodes scholarship as a grad student) and a careful researcher.
+These volumes by Dolan are quite good for documenting the U.S. government’s burning interest in UFOs and its deliberate duplicity in informing the public about that interest.
+Rich is an academic (runner-up for a Rhodes scholarship as a grad student).
 If I had to pick one book to recommend to someone who said “convince me UFOs are worth looking into,” Rich’s first book would be it, or perhaps the shorter work by Leslie Kean below.